Paprec

 The Paprec group or Paprec is a French company specialized in industrial and household waste management and recycling.
-Founded in 1994 by its current chairman, Jean-Luc Petithuguenin, its headquarters are located in Paris.
+Founded in 1994 by Jean-Luc Petithuguenin, it is currently headed by Sébastien Petithuguenin as CEO and by Mathieu Petithuguenin as chairman.
+Its headquarters are located in Paris.

 As of 2023, the Paprec group operates in ten countries in Europe and Asia and collects 15 million tons of waste, which are processed in its 300 sites or factories.
-The company employs 13,000 people and its total revenue exceeds 2 billions euros in 2022.
+The company employs 16,000 people, and its total revenue in 2025 was 3.5 billion euros.
 It is currently the leading recycling company in France and the third-largest in waste management and energy recovery.

 History

 1994-2010: foundation and first investors

 In 1994, Jean-Luc Petithuguenin, a director of Compagnie Générale des Eaux, decides to buy out Paprec from the group for 3 million euros.
 At that time, Paprec employs 45 people and has a revenue of 5 million euros.

 In 2006, Paprec announces a change among its shareholders.
 The banks Crédit Agricole, which had entered the company's capital in 2000, and Société Générale, present since 2003, are replaced by BNP Paribas, Caisse des dépôts et consignations, and Banque Populaire.
 Together, these three groups acquire 35% of the company's capital and strengthen its financial capacity.
 Jean-Luc Petithuguenin, the company's founder and CEO, also increases his stake to 40%.

 At that time, the Paprec Group employs 1,100 employees, with a total revenue of 200 million euros, and has acquired 45 companies since its creation.
 Nonetheless, two-thirds of its revenue results from organic growth, linked to the diversification of its activities.
 Originally specialized in paper recycling, an activity from which its name is derived, the company has expanded into other recycling activities such as plastics, industrial waste, waste sorting products, and wood.

 Bernard Arnault's holding company, Financière Agache, in association with Rotschild bank and Quilvest, purchases 37% of Paprec's shares in 2008, while Jean-Luc Petithuguenin retains the majority of the capital.
 At that time, Paprec achieves a turnover of 320 million euros and employs over 2,000 people.